-The Canadian Mountain Assessment (CMA) will address three fundamental questions: what do we know, not know, and need to know about Canada’s diverse and rapidly changing mountain systems?
-In answering these questions it advances key objectives of the CMN, and will significantly improve our ability to identify and respond to changing conditions in Canada’s vast mountainous regions.
-Furthermore, the assessment’s inclusive, consultative development and review procedures will provide an important example of collaboration and reconciliation activities by the CMN.
-More broadly, the assessment will raise the profile of mountain systems in Canadian and international research and policy contexts.
-The CMA is a critical component of advancing a comprehensive, evidence-based, and inclusive vision of Canada’s diverse mountain systems.
+The Canadian Mountain Assessment (CMA) addresses three fundamental questions: what do we know, not know, and need to know about Canada’s diverse and rapidly changing mountain systems?
+In answering these questions it advances key objectives of the Canadian Mountain Network (CMN), and will significantly improves our ability to identify and respond to changing conditions in Canada’s vast mountainous regions.
+Furthermore, the assessment’s inclusive, participatory development and review procedures provide an important example of collaboration and reconciliation activities by the CMN.
+More broadly, the assessment raises the profile of mountain systems in Canadian and international research and policy contexts.
+The CMA is a critical component of advancing a comprehensive, multiple-evidence-based, and inclusive vision of Canada’s mountain systems.

-The CMA will be informed by lessons learned from key regional and global knowledge synthesis endeavours (e.g. Hindu Kush Himalayan Assessment; IPCC reports).
-Its specific structure and content will be determined in consultation with CMN’s Indigenous, scientific, government, and private sector partners, to ensure that the spectrum of stakeholder values and interests is represented in the assessment.
-The CMA will be focused primarily on evaluating existing peer-reviewed articles, but will integrate insights from in-progress CMN supported projects, grey literature, and narrative accounts/oral traditions), as appropriate, but also integrates insights from select grey literature.
+The CMA is informed by lessons learned from key regional and global knowledge synthesis endeavours (e.g. Hindu Kush Himalayan Assessment, Intergovernmental Panel on Climate Change (IPCC) reports).
+Its governance, methodology, and structure are being developed in partnership with Indigenous, scientific, and government partners, to ensure that the spectrum of stakeholder values and interests is represented in the assessment.
+The CMA is focused primarily on evaluating peer-reviewed literature and Indigenous knowledge (including narrative accounts/oral traditions), as appropriate, but also integrates insights from select grey literature.

 The Assessment’s structure and knowledge synthesis/braiding approach will be defined in close collaboration with Indigenous, scientific, and government advisors as well as a nation-wide survey of individuals associated with the CMN (~1,300 people).
 Each chapter will be led by a team of experts, which will include leading researchers and, where appropriate, Indigenous partners with expert knowledge of mountain systems.
 Combined, the chapters will provide a first-of-its-kind look at the state of knowledge of Canada’s mountains, including the relative scope of knowledge across topics and geographies.
-The chapter composition will address topics related to the social, economic, and environmental aspects of sustainability as well as the ecological and human dimensions of climate change, making the assessment relevant for tracking Canada’s progress on major international commitments such as those related to the Sustainable Development Goals (SDGs) and the Paris Agreement.
+The Assessment will also be relevant for tracking Canada’s progress on major international commitments such as those related to the Sustainable Development Goals (SDGs) and the Paris Agreement.

 Timeline, Activities and Deliverables

 Activities began in May 2020, with a focus on establishing a governance framework for the CMA as well as co-developing the Assessment’s structure and knowledge synthesis/braiding approach.
 Author identification and writing will take place from late 2020 through 2021.
-An interim report that will support the Network’s near-term planning and advocacy purposes will be delivered in February 2022.
+An interim report will be delivered in February 2022, which will support the Network’s near-term planning and advocacy efforts.
 This report will enable the CMN to 1) determine priority areas for research investment in the final two years of the NCE and 2) to begin outlining a concrete rationale for increased national-level investment and political engagement with mountain systems in Canada.
 Comment on the interim report will be sought from the CMN network, Indigenous partners, and other key stakeholders over the spring and summer of 2022.
 Revisions based on the review process will be made in the fall of 2022, with the final assessment being delivered in December 2022.